The Best Pizza in Philadelphia

 Santucci’s, multiple locations

 Another square pie with a long history in and around Philly.
 There are people who swear by these places — run by three different branches of the original Santucci family — scattered around the Northeast and points south (where the Original Square branch scored a Best of Philly).
 They’ll fight you over which one is best.
-But really, they’ve all got that same low-walled, Philly-not-Detroit squareness and a pillowy dough that you can’t find anywhere else.
+But really, they’ve all got that same low-walled, Philly-not-Detroit squareness and a pillowy crust that you can’t find anywhere else.

 Wm.
 Mulherin’s Sons, Fishtown

-Rosario’s Pizzeria, Point Breeze
+Rosario’s Pizzeria, Point Breeze and Cheltenham

 Rosario’s does, among other things, Mexican-style pizzas.
 Kinda.
-More accurately, Rosario’s does a kind of Philly-Italian-Mexican fusion which results in things like pizza al pastor with guajillo chili sauce or Choriqueso Pizza, with salsa, chorizo, portobello mushrooms and a mix of mozzarella and Chihuahua cheese.
+More accurately, Rosario’s does a kind of Philly-Italian-Mexican fusion, which results in things like pizza al pastor with guajillo chili sauce or Choriqueso Pizza, with salsa, chorizo, portobello mushrooms, and a mix of mozzarella and Chihuahua cheese.
 It’s weird but undeniably cool — and also quite delicious.
 1501 Wharton Street.

 Angelo’s Pizzeria, Bella Vista